com-480-data-visualization/NegativeEV/milestone2.md

 Reference sketches and renders: `docs/images/price_surface.png`, `last_trade_price_outcome.png`, `market_calibration.png`, `markov.png`.

-### Hero
+### Hero:

 Four animated counters (9,181 markets, $686 M, 51.4 % Up, 32 days) rise from zero over two seconds on scroll-in.
 This anchors dataset scale before any interactive element competes for attention.
 Text marks only; typographic weight and the entrance animation carry the signal.

-*Tools:* React 19 + Tailwind, custom `useAnimatedCounter` hook on `requestAnimationFrame`.
+**Tools:** React 19 + Tailwind, custom `useAnimatedCounter` hook on `requestAnimationFrame`.

-*Lectures:* 01_1 Intro to Data Viz; 07_1 / 07_2 Designing Viz and Do & Don't (progressive disclosure).
+**Lectures:** 01_1 Intro to Data Viz; 07_1 / 07_2 Designing Viz and Do & Don't (progressive disclosure).

-### Block A. 3D Calibration Surface (MVP)
+### Block A: 3D Calibration Surface (MVP)

 A rotatable surface showing the empirical P(Up) as a function of *time remaining* and *BTC Δ since open*.
 It is plotted against a semi-transparent 50 % reference plane (40 % alpha) for readable overlap.